 Here’s what you can do today.
 Let’s call this an insurance policy for tomorrow’s happiness.

-There is an old saying: “If you don’t have your health you have nothing,” and this is very true.
+There is an old saying: “If you don’t have your health, you have nothing,” which is very true.

 Your body is housing your soul.